emon-webdev/Docs-for-Full-Stack-Web-Development-/ReactRouter/README.md

 ii.
 Accepts and responds to requests made over a network. iii.
 As the name pimples, serves information to the computers connected to it. iv.
 A computer, software program or even storage device may act as a server.
+8. How does server work?
+Ans: i.
+When you type a url, lets say (facebook.com) on your device, your device or your browser is client. ii.
+Your device requests web content for facebook to the web server of Facebook Located somewhere in the datacenter. iii.
+Then server gets the request from your device and sends data to your device.
+This is just an example of how web server and web client work.

   ************End React Js Interview Questions************